the3feathersluke/Cottage-Catering/README.md

 ### Media

-Website Logo was created by the owener using Canva.
+Website Logo was created by the owner.